martenframework/marten/docs/docs/deployment/introduction.md

 1. installing your project's dependencies
 2. compiling your project's server and [management CLI](../development/management-commands.md)
 3. collecting your project's [assets](../assets/introduction.md)
+4. collecting your project's runtime artifacts (eg. locales and templates)
-4. applying any pending migrations to your database
+5. applying any pending migrations to your database
-5. starting the compiled server
+6. starting the compiled server

 Where, when, and how these steps are performed will vary from one project to another.
 Each of these steps is highlighted below along with some recommendations.